chimendoza/notiprompt/README.md

 A prompt component for Notivue, the beautiful toast notification system by smastrom.

-This component uses the composition API and tries to keep the adjustments to a minimum and the implementation as straightforward as possible.
+This component uses the options API and tries to keep the adjustments to a minimum and the implementation as straightforward as possible.